 Also, Family Medicine physicians who complete their postgraduate training within Canada, but do not pass the LMCC or CCFP, are exempt from writing the TDM exam.

-How can I apply for the accelerated route to registration for IMGs?
+How can I apply for the accelerated route to registration for internationally trained physicians?

 Physicians don’t apply directly for this route to registration.
 Your first step is to apply for independent practice.
 Our registration team will then review your application and let you know which route to registration you qualify for.